Technique for ‘Cementing’ and Retaining Conservative Ceramic Onlay Provisionals

 Figure 4: Spot etching of enamel and dentin for retaining provisional.

 Challenges with retention form may be overcome in conservative tooth preparation by taking advantage of adhesive dentistry and the enamel/dentin complex.
-Provisional restorations can be retained predictably by strategically “spot etching” both enamel and dentin.
+Provisional restorations can be retained predictably by strategically “spot etching” enamel and dentin.

 Figure 5: Provisional “cemented” in place.